-VP of Analytics Matt DiAntonio shared at the C3 SUMMIT how he led his organization thru the shift from ‘last click’ to fully operationalizing attribution by adopting this strategy.
+Matt DiAntonio shared at the C3 SUMMIT how he led his organization thru the shift from ‘last click’ to fully operationalizing attribution by adopting this strategy.

 (In fact …. these 3 keys could be used for moving forward almost any agenda within any organization.)

 If you want to be seen, noticed, make a real impact and move up in your org …. you don’t need Tony Robbins, just keep reading and watch Matt’s talk.

 1) Adopt an executive strategy.
 Take ownership of the conversation and be concise.

 What does that mean?

 I’ve sat in enough board meetings and I can help you all through this.